 Solder masks or solder resist is a skinny lacquer-like layer made of polymer.
 Manufacturers apply solder mask to copper traces of printed circuit boards.
 The primary function of the solder mask is to shield copper traces from oxidation.
 It also prevents the occurrence of solder bridges.
 Solder bridges typically occur between pads that sit close to each other.
 When it comes to solder masks, information on solder mask openings should be there.

 Most importantly, you must include the information on solder mask openings on both sides of a PCB.
 Solder mask openings are those places on a board that lack a solder mask.
 Again, such information is necessary, especially for those who’d need to use these PCBs.
-Manufacturers must provide such information during the manufacture of their boards.
+PCB assembly manufacturers must provide such information during the pcb fabrication and assembly of their boards.

 Drilling layer (TXT / DRL):